What is a Suspended Sentence?

 As an alternative to imprisonment, a judge can suspend a prison or jail sentence.
-This is typically used in cases involving less serious crimes or for first-time offenders.
-There are several different kinds of suspended sentences.
+This is typically used in cases involving less serious crimes or for first-time offenders and there are several different kinds.

 Judges may also lack the ability to suspend a sentence before its imposition if a mandatory sentencing law applies to the criminal act in question.
-If this is the case, the courts hands are tied and the judge must impose the sentence required by statute.
+In these situations, the judge must impose the sentence required by statute.

 Finally, a court that has suspended the imposition of a sentence can revoke the suspension and impose any sentence that was available to it at the time of conviction.
 This is usually the case in conditional suspended sentences where the defendant has violated a condition of the suspension.
 A judge can review the issue and decide whether or not to revoke the suspension and, if revoked, what sentence to impose.

 In addition to declining to impose a sentence, judges can suspend sentences before they go into effect.
-This means that, although a sentence is in place, the defendant does not have to serve it immediately if at all.
+This means that, although a sentence is in place, the defendant doesn't have to serve it immediately, if at all.

 As in the case of sentences suspended before the imposition, most criminal courts enjoy the inherent power to suspend sentences prior to their execution.
-Just like with sentences suspended prior to the imposition, however, not every jurisdiction recognizes a courts inherent authority to do this.
+However, not every jurisdiction recognizes a courts inherent authority to do this.
 Sometimes there has to be a law on the books that allows judges to suspend execution of a sentence.

-Sentences suspended prior to execution can also be either conditional or nonconditional.
 If the suspended sentence is conditional, the judge can revoke the suspension if the defendant violates any of the conditions.
-At that point, the sentence would go into effect just as if the judge hadnt ever suspended the execution.
+At that point, the sentence would go into effect just as if the judge hadn't ever suspended the execution.

 Discuss Suspended Sentences with an Attorney